HerzogVonWiesel/Be-mine-or/README.md

 # Be-mine(or)

 This is the repository of the art installation called Be-mine(or) by (Marvin) Jerome Stephan.
+For more information about the project, feel free to visit [its website](https://jeromestephan.de/projects/bemineor).

 ## Table of Contents
 - [Be-mine(or)](#be-mineor)